enotvtapke/kotlin-remote/README.md

 ## Kotlin Remote

+### Goals
+* Develop a technology for network interactions that does not require to write boilerplate code

+### Objectives
+* Make possible to call Kotlin functions from application on different machine
+* Call Kotlin class constructors and methods from application on different machine

 ### Idea and intuition behind

 Idea is to allow calling usual kotlin functions from another machine.
 To make it possible, both machines have to use the